filecoin-project/sentinel-drone/README.md

 Telegraf requires Go version 1.12 or newer, the Makefile requires GNU make.

 1. [Install Go](https://golang.org/doc/install) >=1.12 (1.13 recommended)
-2. Clone the Telegraf repository: `git clone https://github.com/filecoin-shipyard/sentinel-drone.git`
+2. Clone the repository: `git clone https://github.com/filecoin-project/sentinel-drone.git`
 3. Run `make` from the source directory

 ## How to use it: